 He said: "Facilities managers are switching onto the benefits of working with smaller contractors over larger ones.
 Not only are smaller contractors often less expensive but they are more driven to provide a quality service and flexible in meeting clients' needs."

 Adrian added: "Sometimes facilities and estates managers think that smaller contractors aren't capable of carrying out big tasks, but in fact Intersafe is a prime example of this being a myth.
 We are an SME providing PAT testing, periodic inspection and other essential electrical testing services to some of the biggest companies and public sector organisations in the UK, including Cineworld, The Ministry of Defence and countless local authorities, schools, colleges and universities."

 Chloe Smith's proposals include suggestions to ban burdensome pre-qualification questionnaire for low value public sector contracts, and introducing a single, standardised requirement for high value contracts.
 They also moot introducing a requirement for all public sector contracts over £10,000 to be accessible on the same site.

 She has also written to MPs, asking them to approach their local authorities to make sure they are doing everything possible to support SMEs and ask them to publish their contract opportunities on the Government's Contracts Finder website.

-Read Adrian Pendle's full piece on small vs large contractors on Facilities Management Journal's website or call Intersafe on 01329 222370 to find out more about its electrical testing services for the public sector.
+Read Adrian Pendle's full piece on small vs large contractors on Facilities Management Journal's website or call Intersafe on 02380 236200 to find out more about electrical testing services for the public sector.